Clinical Medical Assistant Visa Sponsorship Jobs in Ohio

 Which visa types are most common for clinical medical assistant roles in Ohio?

-The H-1B is the most commonly pursued visa for clinical medical assistants, though it requires the role to qualify as a specialty occupation, which depends on the employer's specific job requirements and degree expectations.
+The H-1B visa is the most commonly pursued visa for clinical medical assistants, though it requires the role to qualify as a specialty occupation, which depends on the employer's specific job requirements and degree expectations.
 The EB-3 employment-based green card pathway is also used by Ohio healthcare employers for clinical support staff.
 Some international graduates working in Ohio first enter on OPT through medical assisting or health science programs before seeking employer sponsorship.

 Which cities in Ohio have the most clinical medical assistant sponsorship jobs?